collabbit/collabbit/README.markdown

 In addition, please always indent nested block HTML tags, and nest CSS hierarchically.
 For a style example, see [this gist](http://gist.github.com/424138).

+Do **not** add author or license declarations to the top of files you're committing.
+All files committed to Collabbit must be licensed by the author under the LGPL.
+The license is specified here, in the readme, and a copy is available in the top-level files `LICENSE-GPL.txt` and `LICENSE-LGPL.txt`.
+Commit records provide a record of authorship.

+## License

+This program is licensed under the GNU Lesser General Public License version 3, an additional set of permissions on top of the GNU General Public License version 3.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License and the GNU Lesser General Public License along with this program.
+If not, see [http://www.gnu.org/licenses](http://www.gnu.org/licenses).